-After breakfast, a local guide will take us on a tour of Warsaw.
-We will visit the mains sites of the city, including the Palace of Culture and Science, a gift to the city from Stalin.
+We explore the city on a full day tour with a local guide.
+We will visit the mains sightsof the city, including the Palace of Culture and Science, a gift to the city from Stalin.
 During De-Stalinisation in the 1950s, after the dictator’s death, any reference to Stalin (including his name in the title) was removed from the building.
 We take time to visit the Warsaw Uprising Museum that focuses on events of 1944, followed by a trip to the regal Wilanow palace and gardens.
-During the afternoon, you may explore the city at your leisure.
-We have dinner together at the hotel.

 As we journey across Poland to the Baltic states, we stop along the way to view historical sites and natural wonders of regional Poland.
 The first stop is at the Treblinka memorial, on the site of the infamous concentration camp.
 We then travel to the Polish lake district to the very pretty town of Mikolajki.
 We take a cruise around the the lake.
-Tonight, we stay in a hotel overlooking the lake.
+Tonight, we enjoy a group dinner at our hotel.
 Mikolajki is a very small place, but it is beautiful and the perfect place for a pleasant stroll.

 Accommodation: Novotel Vilnius or similar.